loathengine/Empirical-Percision/README.md

 The Law of Large Numbers (LLN) posits that as the number of observations increases, the sample mean approaches the true mean.

 ### Randomness in the Short Run:
-In the short term, random events can be unpredictable.
-A 3 MOA rifle that just happens to shoot a single hole three-shot group is an example of a random event in the short run.
+The small collections in a short-run are inherently uncertain.
+Getting tails 3 times in a row doesn't mean you found a coin flip harmonic.
 ### Convergence in the Long Run:
-As the number of coin flips increases, the proportion of heads will get closer and closer to 50%.
-This is the essence of the Law of Large Numbers.
-The average of the results will tend to stabilize around the expected value.
+Regardless of the initial conditions, all systems will eventually converge to the same long-run level.

 ### Examples of LLN in the wild:

 **Casino Games:** Casinos rely on the Law of Large Numbers.
 While a player might win or lose a few spins of roulette, over thousands of spins, the casino is guaranteed to make a profit because the house edge will play out as expected.

 **Insurance:** Insurance companies use the Law of Large Numbers to assess risk.
 By collecting premiums from a large pool of policyholders, they can reliably predict the number of claims they will have to pay out and adjust premiums accordingly.

-**Research:** In scientific studies, researchers use large sample sizes to ensure that their results are representative of the population being studied.
-Small sample sizes are more prone to random fluctuations and may not accurately reflect the true population average.
+**Medical:** In medical studies, researchers are expected to use large sample sizes to ensure that their observations are representative of the entire population.
+The fluctuation in small samples can not be expected to accurately reflect the truth.

-In precision shooting, larger shot counts provide a more accurate depiction of a rifle system’s performance.
-An analogy of when it is natural to expect a large sample size would be if considering someone selling a coin that they claim will always land on heads.
-The vendor then flips a coin three times, and all three flips of the coin land heads up.
-It is intuitive to us that this outcome does not "prove" the coin will always land on heads.
-We would seek a large sample size to prove the coin vendor's claims.
-To prove a coin will never land on tails, people might expect twenty, thirty, fifty, or even hundreds of coin flips to be performed to prove the claim.
-The more data you have, the more likely your analysis is closer to the truth.

 ***

 ## Data-Driven Methodology: Every shot is important.

 All shots contribute valuable information.
 Discarding data, such as outliers (fliers), compromises data integrity.
 Record every shot you fire.

-The decision to exclude data points, especially outliers, from an analysis should not be taken lightly and must be carefully considered and justified.
+The decision to exclude data points from the analysis should not be taken lightly and must be carefully considered and justified.
 Removing data points can lead to biased or misleading conclusions, undermining the integrity of research or analysis.

 **Bias and distorted results:** Removing shots that don't fit a desired outcome can skew results, creating a distorted picture of the data and leading to inaccurate conclusions.

-**Loss of valuable information:** Fliers or unusual shots might represent valuable information that could shed light on unexpected phenomena, errors in data collection, or even reveal new insights about the rifle system.
+**Loss of valuable information:** Fliers or unusual shots might represent valuable information that could shed light on unexpected phenomena, errors in data collection, or even reveal insights about the rifle system.

-**Reduced statistical power:** Removing data, especially outliers, can decrease the variability in the dataset, which in turn reduces statistical power and potentially impacts the ability to detect true effects or relationships.
+**Reduced statistical power:** Removing data can decrease the variability in the dataset, which in turn reduces statistical power and potentially impacts the ability to detect true effects or relationships.

-**Compromised transparency and reproducibility:** Failing to document the reasons for excluding data points compromises transparency and reproducibility, making it difficult for others to understand and replicate the analysis.
+**Compromised transparency and reproducibility:** "Rationalizing" reasons for excluding data points compromises transparency and reproducibility, making it difficult to understand and/or replicate the analysis.
 Examples of data to exclude would be something like sighter, warm up, and fouling shots.
 But once you commit to printing shots... record the shots.

 ***